-We have particularly strong links with the Health Psychology group, and with highly rated groups in secondary care medicine (particularly through the Southampton NIHR Biomedical Research Centre in Nutrition, and Biomedical Research Unit in Respiratory Medicine), the Faculty of Health Sciences, Southampton Statistical Sciences Research Institute, and Computing Sciences within the University, so PhD students and post-doctoral research fellows may be co-supervised by clinical academics in primary medical care and scientists in these disciplines.
+We have particularly strong links with the world famous Health Psychology group, and a very strong track-record of developing effective behavioural interventions for both patients and clinicians that really make a difference to patient care.
+We also collaborate with highly rated groups in secondary care medicine (particularly through the Southampton NIHR Biomedical Research Centres in Nutrition, and in Respiratory Medicine), the Faculty of Health Sciences, Southampton Statistical Sciences Research Institute, and Computing Sciences within the University.
+Thus PhD students and post-doctoral research fellows may be co-supervised by clinical academics in primary medical care and scientists in these disciplines.
 They will also be supported to develop national and international links, through our extensive existing fruitful collaborations, where appropriate.

-We are engaged in providing evidence to inform new approaches to major challenges in primary care, including:
+We are engaged in providing evidence to inform new approaches to major challenges in primary care, including addressing major issues affecting population health: